benallfree/pocketpages/docs/pb_hooks/pages/(main)/docs/loading-data.md

+---
+title: 'Loading Data in PocketPages'
+description: 'Implement data loading in PocketPages using +load.js files to fetch and compute data before template rendering.
+Files execute hierarchically based on route paths, with data accessible via the context object in EJS templates.'
+---

 # Loading Data in PocketPages

 PocketPages provides a robust mechanism to load data dynamically before rendering your EJS templates using a special `+load.js` file.
 This file, when placed at any directory level, will be executed before any EJS template in that directory is rendered.
 Below, we'll explore how to use `+load.js`, demonstrate the module structure, and explain the execution flow with examples.